- Federal Income Tax Rates:

 - Any income or loss as reported on a spouse's Schedule C. If your spouse has any income reported on Schedule E that is subject to self-employment taxes, that income should be entered here as well.

 - This type of investment income is subject to the 3.8% Net Investment Income Tax (NIIT).
 Generally speaking this is income from any businesses that are passive activities to the taxpayer, and not reported elsewhere (for example, do not include income subject to self-employment taxes).
-This could include income from rental real estate, royalties, partnerships, S corporations, trusts, etc. There are exceptions and additional rules that can impact whether a particular business or investment income is subject to the NIIT.
+This could include income from rental real estate, royalties, non-qualified annuities, partnerships, S corporations, trusts, etc. There are exceptions and additional rules that can impact whether a particular business or investment income is subject to the NIIT.
 Please contact your tax professional for additional information.

 - This is all income from any businesses that are NOT passive activities to the taxpayer, where the taxpayer materially participates, and not reported else where (for example, do not include income subject to self-employment taxes).
 This amount is not subject to the 3.8% Net Investment Income Tax (NIIT).
 This could include income from rental real estate, partnerships or S corporations where as long as the income is considered non-passive.
 There are exceptions and additional rules that can impact whether a particular business or other investment income is subject to the NIIT.
 Please contact your tax professional for additional information.